-During the current year, the Group entered into several HK\$/US\$ cap forward contracts with banks in order to manage the Group's currency risk.
-Under the cap contracts, the Group will pay to the bank notional amount of HK\$ and receive from the bank an amount in US\$ equal to the product of the relevant notional amount of HK\$ along with the relevant forward rate as specified within the respective contracts.
+During the current year, the Group entered into a forward extra contract with a bank in order to manage the Group's currency risk.
+Under the forward extra contract, the Group will pay to the bank notional amount of EUR and receive from the bank an amount in RMB equal to the product of the relevant notional amount of EUR and the relevant strike rate as specified within the respective contracts.

-During the current year, the Group did not elect to adopt hedge accounting for these contracts and therefore the gains from settlement of foreign currency forward contracts of RMB23,132,000 was recognized as "gain on derivative financial instruments" in other gains and losses.
+The Group did not elect to adopt hedge accounting for the contract and therefore, during the year ended December 31, 2022, losses from forward extra of RMB9,984,000 (2021: RMB23,132,000 gains) was recognized as "loss on derivative financial instruments" in other gains and losses.